-For those looking for an even greater Camino challenge and an authentic adventure, the Via de la Plata is the perfect Camino route.
+For those looking for an authentic adventure, the Via de la Plata is the perfect Camino route.
 This route starts in fascinating Sevilla, in the South of Spain, and covers 1068kms across the regions of Andalucia, Extremadura and Castilla before reaching Galicia.

-The route can be cycled in 21 days.
-On your way you will discover: the delights of Sevilla, red earth tracks across ever-stretching open spaces, cities of impressive Roman heritage such as Mérida, and areas of lush natural beauty such as Sanabria and the remote mountain trails into Galicia.
+The full route can be cycled in 21 days, On your way, you will discover the delights of Sevilla, red earth tracks across ever-stretching open spaces, cities of impressive Roman heritage such as Mérida, and areas of lush natural beauty such as Sanabria and the remote mountain trails into Galicia.

 Bear in mind, the Camino de Santiago routes are long-distance trails; we recommend you cycle the Camino only if you are familiar with basic bike maintenance (how to fix a puncture, change a tube, etc…) and are used to cycling.

 Talk to our Camino travel specialists if you need advice ahead of your trip.

 For more information about cycling the Camino de Santiago, the Camino routes or to book your trip, contact our travel specialists.